Kingdom Studies Digest

 John Hepp, Jr.

-We generally agree about Old Testament kingdom teaching.
+Old Testament kingdom teaching.
 There are two aspects of God’s kingdom: (a) His eternal rule over everything, which never changes, and (b) His rule through men, which does change.
-The latter is what the Bible is all about—the origin and history of God’s kingdom on earth.
+The latter is what the Bible is all about—the origin, history, and future of God’s kingdom on earth.
 The Book of Genesis tells how God created heaven and earth as a stage for man to rule as His representative.
-He chose Abraham and miraculously multiplied him into the nation called Israel.
+He chose Abraham to channel His blessing and miraculously multiplied him into the nation called Israel.
 The Book of Exodus tells how He brought Israel out of slavery in Egypt to Mt.
 Sinai, where He established them as His kingdom.
 The rest of the Old Testament is the story of that rule.
-Because Israel was so unfaithful, the kingdom was finally suspended, just as God’s prophets predicted.
-But they also predicted its future restoration under the rule of a descendant of King David.
-It would come down from heaven to earth (so Jews often called it “the kingdom of heaven,” as in Matthew).
+Israel was so unfaithful that God finally suspended His kingdom, just as His prophets predicted.
+But they also predicted its future restoration under a descendant of King David sitting on David’s throne.
+It would come down from heaven to earth, so Jews often called it “the kingdom of heaven,” as in Matthew.
 The world capital would be Jerusalem.
-Israel would be restored, liberated, and made the head of the nations.
+Israel would be liberated, restored, and made the head of the nations.
 The nations would live in justice and peace.
 Even deserts would blossom and the curse be forgotten.
+Forever and forever.
+These kingdom promises and descriptions were common and well known to Jews.

 • “the throne of David” restored for Mary’s child, as the angel promised (Luke 1:32)